-- 5.1 On 1st July 2020, the Traffic Manager from Lincolnshire County Council wrote to all district councils and said: - '...
-Lincolnshire County Council is proposing that, if a Council so wishes, it could delegate the pavement licensing function under the Business and Planning Bill to the executive of the County Council, who would be able to adapt the current licensing scheme to-ensure compliance with the new regulations'. - 5.2 It is understood from a discussion between the Licensing Manager, the Legal Services Manager and the Traffic Manager that this service would be provided free of charge to the District Councils, and also they were suggesting that they would not charge the businesses either.
-This has not been confirmed. - 5.3 The option of an agency approach with the County Council is being considered.
-Therefore, due to the potentially urgent nature of implementing this new legislation, it is proposed that this is reserved as an option to be further considered, the delegation of the function to the Executive of Lincolnshire County Council is approved, alongside delegating powers as set out in 9.2 below.
+- 5.1 On 1st July 2020, the Traffic Manager from Lincolnshire County Council wrote to all district councils stating that : - '...
+Lincolnshire County Council is proposing that, if a Council so wishes, it could delegate the pavement licensing function under the Business and Planning Bill to the County Council, who would be able to adapt the current licensing scheme to ensure compliance with the new regulations'. - Following further conversation in August of this year we have ascertained that this offer remains. - 5.2 It is understood from a discussion between the Licensing Manager, the Legal Services Manager and the Traffic Manager that this service would be provided free of charge to the District Councils, and also they were suggesting that they would not charge the businesses either. - 5.3 The option of an agency approach with the County Council is favoured due to the extension of pavement licences as issued under the provision of the Business and Planning Act 2020.